We offer exterior solid panel shutters in three different styles (raised, flat & shaker) constructed from four different materials.

 Outside shaker shutter are manufactured with the same components as the solid flat style, only with vertical grooves cut in the panel.
 The added wainscot detail gives the appearance of perpendicular boards in between the side stiles.

 High-quality natural wood raised panel shutters have been used for centuries to make American homes more comfortable, safe, and attractive.
 We use three kiln-dried lumbers to forge stiles and rails that compose our line of premium exterior wood shutters.
 The wood stiles and rails of each shutter are assembled with time-tested techniques for maximum strength and longevity.
 The sold flat, grooved or raised panel sections are fabricated from resilient Extira composite.

 ShutterLand offers a introductory grade affordable raised panel shutters.
 These exterior panels are intended for use on buildings and homes that need a quick, inexpensive external restoration.
-Economy wood raised panel shutters generally have a shortened life because of the species and grade of wood.
+Economy wood shutters generally have a shortened life because of the species and grade of wood.
 The raised or grooved panel is crafted from the Extira composite material.

 Synthetic materials are a very acceptable substitute for natural wood.
 Our composite raised panel shutters and grooved panel custom made shutters are constructed from a high quality durable material that is impervious to moisture, rot, and termites.
 Exterior composite shutters outperform wood in many categories.

 Composite raised panels, used in both composite and wood shutters, cut on a diagonal exposes the embedded wood fibers that can cause the surface to become slightly rougher than the face.
 This standard characteristic is universal and unavoidable.
 Sanding causes wood fibers to dislodge, resulting in more craters.
 Filling with wood putty results in an inconsistent patchy complexion, which is also not desirable.
 The texture difference is noticeable when handling the shutters but generally imperceptible after they are installed.